 As Levin describes it, the Supreme Court has become a major destabilizing factor in Israeli society.

 For example, by saying the law allowing the defense minister to exempt haredim from IDF service must be canceled within a year, the court is “intervening in a very delicate arrangement between different parts of society” that has existed since the establishment of the state.

 “It’s as if the High Court wants to do what it can to create obstacles,” he said.
-“Again and again, rulings on the most sensitive issues, that haven’t been touched for decades – suddenly they want to make decisions overnight.”
+“Again and again, rulings on the most sensitive issues, that haven’t been touched for decades – suddenly they want to make decisions from today to tomorrow.”